qwasium/solver/README.md

 # solver

-Implementing physics solvers for self study.
+Implementing physics solvers in rust for self study.

 See: